ghurault/python-analysis-template/README.md

 - `make docs` to generate the package documentation.
 - `make venv` to setup a venv environment (see [`scripts/setup_venv.sh`](scripts/setup_venv.sh)).
 - `make deps` to install requirements in [`requirements.txt`](requirements.txt) and the local package.
+- `make tag` to add and push a new Git tag by incrementing the version.

 ### Possible extensions